LamaNIkesh/WebInterfaceDocumentation/docs/source/Users/Topology.rst

 Non-layered
 ~~~~~~~~~~~

 In contrast to layered network, non layered network has no apparent layered structured.
 Any two neurons can be connected to each other.
-The user has full control over which neurons can be assigned as input neurons and output neurons.
+The user has full control over which neurons can be assigned as input neurons and output neurons.Recurrency is also possible in this type of non layered topology.
 The topology can be illustrated as shown in the figure below.

 .. figure:: ../images/topology_nonlayered.png